 It is seriously so easy to meet people that love the same things you love through blogging.

 And in the mean time, podcasts are an excellent way to ‘surround’ yourself with other bloggers.
-A few of my favourites are:
+You can listen to my podcast here.

 There are a lot of people who will tell you that if you haven’t already started to blog by now then you’ve missed the boat – but I don’t think that’s true at all.

 If anything, the rising popularity of blogs just goes to show how powerful they are and why you should start one.